CarlyS2240/Strathearn-Carly-Assignment-2-React-Clone/README.md

         -For example, a fourth message could be added to the header if need be.

   **(2) Navigation Bar Component**
-        -Selected because a navigation bar is an important element to all websites as it helps guide users along.
+        * Selected because a navigation bar is an important element to all websites as it helps guide users along.
-        -Additionally, the navigation bar is a reusable component that is displayed in a majority of the IKEA web pages.
+        * Additionally, the navigation bar is a reusable component that is displayed in a majority of the IKEA web pages.

   **(3) Filter Component**
         -Selected because the filter component is featured on all of IKEA’s product pages to allow users to sort the products into categories.